hexbatch/apple-core/core-docs/step-2-attributes/attribute-overview.md

 Attributes can be created|edited|deleted by a user.

 Attributes can have a parent.
+All attributes on a server have the server attribute parent.

-Attributes can have an optional whitelist to allow which users can own, change the value of, and read this value of this attribute.
+Attributes can have an optional whitelist to allow which users can use , change the value of, and read this value of this attribute.
 A descendant can change the groups, but only by limiting the groups further

 Attribute values can be many things, including a number, string, json, markdown, binary, a remote to run, location, an action, map coordinates or more

-A remote is writable, when a write to attribute happens, the remote is passed in the write value
+When an attribute holds a remote, when a write happens the remote is run, and when a read happens the remote is run too.
+Remotes can have caches and other things to prevent that from being overloaded.

 An attribute is defined with a starting value.